-Maggie Hart is a Graduate Teaching Assistant and Writing Consultant at the University of Oklahoma, where she helps writers build confidence, clarity, and adaptability in their work.
-In the writing center, she supports students from across disciplines at every stage of the writing process, from brainstorming ideas to revising for organization and style.
-In the classroom, she teaches first-year composition with a focus on rhetorical analysis, argumentation, and writing as civic engagement.
-These roles have strengthened her skills in communication, mentorship, inclusive pedagogy, and project management.
+I am a Graduate Teaching Assistant and PhD student at the University of Minnesota.
+In the classroom, I teach first-year composition with a focus on rhetorical analysis, argumentation, and writing as civic engagement.
+This role has strengthened my skills in communication, mentorship, inclusive pedagogy, and project management.

-Currently completing her M.A. in Rhetoric and Writing Studies, Maggie’s research interests include medical rhetoric, rhetoric of the body, and embodied methodologies.
-She has presented her work at regional conferences and is committed to scholarship that connects lived experience with broader cultural conversations.
+After completing my M.A. in Rhetoric and Writing Studies at the University of Oklahoma, I decided to pursue a PhD in Writing, Rhetoric, and Technical Communication at the University of Minnesota.
+My research interests include medical rhetoric, rhetoric of the body, and embodied methodologies.
+I have presented my work at many regional conferences and am committed to scholarship that connects lived experience with broader cultural conversations.

-Before graduate school, Maggie graduated summa cum laude from Coe College in Cedar Rapids, IA, with bachelor’s degrees in both history and writing.
-During and after her undergraduate studies, Maggie worked for many years in the service industry, which honed her ability to adapt quickly, communicate clearly, and collaborate in high-pressure environments.
+Before graduate school, I graduated summa cum laude from Coe College in Cedar Rapids, IA, with bachelor’s degrees in both history and writing.
+During and after my undergraduate studies, I worked in the service industry, which honed my ability to adapt quickly, communicate clearly, and collaborate in high-pressure environments.

-Maggie brings broad professional experience to her academic work.
-She has worked in publishing as an editorial intern at Dzanc Books and is gaining further experience in acquisitions and editorial work at literary magazines.
-She also has a background in content writing, producing research-driven SEO articles for a variety of clients, largely in legal and medical fields.
+I bring broad professional experience to my academic work.
+I have worked in publishing as an editorial intern at Dzanc Books and am gaining further experience in acquisitions and editorial work at Tendon and Mud Season Review literary magazines.
+I also have a background in content writing, producing research-driven SEO articles for a variety of clients, largely in legal and medical fields.

-Maggie is also a Pushcart Prize and Best of the Net-nominated creative writer, and has been published in, among others, Narratively, The Blood Project, Elephants and Tea, The Audacity, and Final Gravity.
-Her writing often involves themes of illness and healing, reflecting her perspective as a leukemia survivor.
-This creative work informs her teaching and scholarship, allowing her to mentor writers not only in technical skill but also in finding voice and confidence.
+I am also a Pushcart Prize and Best of the Net-nominated creative writer, and have been published in, among others, Gordon Square Review, Journal of Narrative Medicine, Narratively, The Blood Project, Elephants and Tea, The Audacity, and Final Gravity.

-Outside of her professional and academic work, Maggie enjoys long-distance hiking, spending time with her partner and their corgi, running, and traveling.
+Outside of my professional and academic work, I enjoy long-distance hiking, spending time with my partner and our corgi, running, and traveling.

 Contact & Social Media: